ibm-js/deliteful/docs/Accordion.md

 <a name="interactions"></a>
 ## User Interactions

-The user interactions are given by the toggle button used in the panels header.
-User can activate/deactivate in order to show/hide (respectively) the content of the panel by:
+The user interactions occur in the panel headers.
+Users can show/hide the content of the panel by:

-* Clicking it using a mouse,
+* Clicking the header using a mouse,
-* Tapping it on a touch screen device,
+* Tapping the header on a touch screen device,
-* Pressing the SPACE/Enter key when the button has keyboard focus.
+* Pressing the SPACE/Enter key when the header has keyboard focus.

 When focus is on a panel's header, user can navigate between the different panels by using the following key commands: